codingknite/frontend-development/README.md

 We have made an effort to include as many free resources as possible.
 However we also understand that there are quality resources out there that might cost you a penny but totally worth it.
 We will be sure to indicate the resources that are paid.

 If you're starting out with web development, you DON'T need to use every resource on this list.
-It is practically impossible to use all the resources listed in here
+It is practically impossible to use all the resources listed in here.
 This is just a reference with most of the resources that can help you with frontend development.
 Use this as a reference.
 It is not a guide.

 Simply check the resources out and use the one that works best for you.